Want to love like you’ve never been hurt before?

 This is my greatest wish for you, and for everyone in this world; to love and be loved the way we were designed to love, so that we can live in a world where we feel safe to be in our bodies and safe to be with others.

-Monique (she/her/hers) lives on Bundjalung land and is a trained and experienced Somatic Psychotherapist and Founder of Somatic Attachment Focused Expressive Therapy® (SAFE-T®).
+Monique (she/her) lives on the Sunshine Coast, Qld and is a trained and experienced Somatic Psychotherapist and Founder of Somatic Attachment Focused Expressive Therapy® (SAFE-T®).
 She is dedicated to personal growth and healing, increasing states of loving awareness, enhancing compassion for self and others, and deeper states of connection with nature.
-Monique offers accredited Training in SAFE-T® and Sandplay Therapy for Counselling Professionals, as well as Professional Supervision for Counsellors & Psychotherapists.
+Monique offers accredited Training in SAFE-T® and Somatic Sand Therapy® for Counselling Professionals, as well as Professional Supervision for Counsellors & Psychotherapists.

 Monique has experience working and living in an Aboriginal community as a classroom Teacher, with children at-risk in schools as a Behaviour Support Advisory Teacher, with children and families affected by sexual abuse as a Child Protection Child & Family Therapist, as a specialist Counsellor in the Royal Commission into Institutional Child Sexual Abuse, as a Counsellor with families experiencing Separation & Divorce, as a statewide Clinical Consultant to schools as a Suicide Postvention Specialist and as a statewide Post Adoption Counsellor.
 Currently, through the School of SAFE-T®, she works as a Trainer and Supervisor of Counselling Professionals.

-Monique has undergraduate training in Education and Psychology and hold two Masters Degrees majoring in Behaviour Management and Guidance & Counselling.
-I am a Professional Member of the Australian Counselling Association (ACA) and have post-graduate qualifications in Somatic Experiencing, Dynamic Attachment Repatterning Experience (DARe), Emotion Focused Therapy for Couples, Circle of Security Parenting and Circle of Security Core Sensitivities, Family Constellations, Voice Dialogue, Expressive Therapies and Sandplay Therapy.
+Monique has undergraduate training in Education and Psychology and holds two Masters Degrees majoring in Behaviour Management and Guidance & Counselling.
+She is a Level 4 Member of the Australian Counselling Association (ACA), a member of the ACA College of Supervisors and has post-graduate qualifications in Somatic Experiencing™, Dynamic Attachment Repatterning Experience (DARe), NeuroAffective Touch, Emotion Focused Therapy for Couples, Circle of Security Parenting and Circle of Security Core Sensitivities, Family Constellations, Voice Dialogue, Expressive Therapies and Sandplay Therapy.

 To work with Monique or to learn more about her accredited training programs please visit her website www.moniquepangari.com.